 With the black layer selected, run the brush unevenly around the edges to remove some of the black edge.

 Once you’ve finished removing the edges, you can add some additional decoration by then selecting a brush that has flourishes or swirls, and stamping them onto the black layer using the eraser tool, or the brush tool with the foreground set at white.
 If you don’t yet have a library of brushes, you’ll find some lovely free brushes at Obsidian Dawn.

 Once you’ve finished adding your additional decoration, right click on the top layer and select Flatten Image.

 The two layers are now combined into one.

-Make sure the layer with the black and white overlay mask is selected and from the blend mode drop down box, select Screen.
+Save and close the “overlaymask” file.
+On the main photo, select the layer with the black and white overlay mask and from the blend mode drop down box, select Screen.

 And magically, the black center of the overlay mask disappears allowing the image underneath to show through, leaving the white edges intact.

 The Screen Blending Mode looks at each channel’s color information and multiplies the inverse of the blend and base colors.
 The result color is always a lighter color.
 Screening with black leaves the color unchanged.
 Screening with white produces white.
 The effect is similar to projecting multiple photographic slides on top of each other.

 You can also adjust the opacity of the overlay mask which changes the transparency of the white edge.
 The transparency on this overlay mask has been set to 80%.